 The 19th Annual Leroy R. Hassell Sr. National Constitutional Law Moot Court Competition will be held on October 4-5, 2019 at Regent University School of Law in Virginia Beach, Virginia.
-The rules and distinguished final panel will be announced in the coming weeks.
+The distinguished final panel will be announced in the coming weeks.

 This annual competition is named in honor of the late former Chief Justice of the Supreme Court of Virginia.
 Chief Justice Hassell dedicated his life to the fight for justice for the Commonwealth’s citizens.
 During his distinguished career, the former Chief Justice championed constitutional rights.
 He was a leader in equality becoming the first African American Chief Justice of the Virginia Supreme Court.